 Supporting the Anxious Child

-This workshop provides practical strategies to recognise and support behaviours linked to childhood anxiety, understand the ongoing impact of COVID-19 on social–emotional development, and work collaboratively with families to build children’s emotional resilience.
+This workshop with Marina Bailey provides practical strategies to recognise and support behaviours linked to childhood anxiety, understand the ongoing impact of COVID-19 on social–emotional development, and work collaboratively with families to build children’s emotional resilience.

 This workshop focuses on practical strategies to support children who present with behaviours that are often associated with feelings of anxiousness.
 These behaviours can include difficulties separating from caregivers, excessive worrying, reduced communication, reluctance to participate in the general preschool program or resistance to engaging in specific activities.
 The workshop will discuss the different ways these feelings can manifest, the impact of COVID -19 on social emotional development and how Educators can work in partnership with parents/carers to support these children and build emotional resilience.

-• Explore the evidence-based strategies to support ALL children’s behaviour & Regulation
+• Explore evidence-based strategies to support ALL children’s behaviour & regulation.

-• Learn how to address inclusion barriers through the use of structure, increased predictability, visual, sensory & emotional regulation supports and Educator engagement
+• Learn how to address inclusion barriers through the use of structure, increased predictability, visual, sensory & emotional regulation support.

 About the presenters